Panna National Park: Geography

-The forests of Panna National Park along with Ken Gharial Sanctuary and adjoining territorial divisions form a significant part of the catchment area of the 406 km Ken River, which runs northeast for about 72 km through the park.
+The forests of Panna National Park along with Ken Gharial Sanctuary and adjoining territorial divisions form a significant part of the drainage basin of the 406 km long Ken River, which runs northeast for about 72 km through the national park.

-Panna National Park and the surrounding forest area of North and South Panna forest division is the only large chunk of wildlife habitat remaining in northern Madhya Pradesh.

-The National Park is situated at a point where the continuity of the tropical and subtropical dry broadleaf forests belt, which starts from Cape Comorin in South India, is broken and beyond this the Upper Gangetic Plains moist deciduous forests of the great Indo-Gangetic Plain begins.
+Panna National Park and the surrounding forest area of North and South Panna forest divisions are the only large chunk of wildlife habitat remaining in northern Madhya Pradesh.
+It is situated at a point where the continuity of the tropical and subtropical dry broadleaf forests belt is broken, and beyond this, the Upper Gangetic Plains moist deciduous forests of the great Indo-Gangetic Plain begin.

 This area is the northernmost tip of the natural teak forests and the easternmost tip of the natural 'Kardhai' Anogeissus pendula forests.